 With dynamic variables, you can define custom values when a chain runs or during the execution of a chain, such as based on a previous command's output.
 To pause a chain's run to prompt for dynamic variables' values before proceeding to the next command, include a Set Dynamic Chain Variables event.

-Note: To set dynamic variables' values at the start of a chain's run, add a Runtime Inputs trigger event instead.
+Note: When you add the event to a chain, you set the default values for its first run.
+After that, the event automatically uses the values from its previous run.
+To set the values at the start of a chain's run, add a Runtime Inputs trigger event instead.

-- From Chains , click Build , and click Edit for the chain.
+- In Chain Builder, from Build , click Edit for the chain.

 - Click Chain Events